LGBTQ history in the Soviet Union: Under Brezhnev (1964–1982)

 Discussions between Soviet legal scholars on the value of the anti-sodomy law continued under Brezhnev.
 Those legal scholars, who believed that consensual homosexuality should not be a crime, argued that it was a disease, which had to be dealt with by medical knowledge.
 They also contended that homosexuality was a congenital condition and therefore gay people were not guilty of being different from others.
 Finally, these scholars argued that investigating sodomy cases, where both partners had consensual sex, was not only pointless, but technically difficult.
 Other legal scholars, mainly those who worked for the Interior Ministry educational institutions, opposed the idea of decriminalising consensual homosexuality.
 They criticised their pro-decriminalisation colleagues and argued that such propositions were ill-timed and dangerous, since homosexuality could easily spread if not controlled by the law.
 Likewise, they believed that homosexuality was inconsistent with the Communist Morality.

-Brezhnev-era police often prosecuted homosexuals using concocted evidence and intimidating witnesses.
+Brezhnev-era police often prosecuted homosexuals using concocted evidence and also by the act of intimidating witnesses.
 If the witnesses were reluctant to testify against the presumed suspect, they could face criminal charges themselves.
 Once a sodomy case was initiated, pressure from the Party made it impossible to drop and the defendant would most likely end up in jail.
 Soviet advocates could do very little to help their clients in such cases despite their appeals to the General Procuracy.

 Thousands of people were imprisoned for homosexuality and government censorship of homosexuality and gay rights did not begin to relax until the early 1970s, allowing for brief statements.
 Kozlovsky was permitted to include a brief interior monologue about homosexuality in Moscow to the End of the Line (1973).
 Perhaps the first public endorsement of gay rights since Stalin was a brief statement, critical of Article 121 and calling for its repeal, made in the Textbook of Soviet Criminal Law (1973).

 These references were characterised as being brief statements in a novel or textbook and were made by heterosexuals.
 Vicktor Sosnora was allowed to write about witnessing an elderly gay actor being brutally murdered in a Leningrad bar in The Flying Dutchman (1979), but the book was only allowed to be published in East Germany.
 If an author were gay and in particular if they were seen as supporting gay rights, the censors tended to be much harsher.